ritua2/BOINCatTACC/api/README.md

 1. Contact the server administrator and request a token
 2. Apply from within an authorized organization

 If your organization wants to access the BOINC server and provide jobs for the volunteers, contact the server administrator and ask for an administrative organization account.
-If your request is approved, your organization will beprovided with a company token that individual researchers will use to apply for BOINC submission privileges.
+If your request is approved, your organization will be provided with a company token that individual researchers will use to apply for BOINC submission privileges.
 Note: The organization token cannot be used to submit jobs.

 Request a token via your organization is a 2 step process: